Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 g=9
 z=2
 ```
-This is an actual entry in the file, if you've seen the victim substituting `L` as `/` for some reason, you can go ahead and add a new entry for it!
+If you've seen the victim substituting `L` as `/` for some reason, you can go ahead and add a new entry for it!

 Here's 2 other examples for specifying special characters and random numbers -->
 ```console